gicLAB/SECDA/README.md

 * Docker

 **Recommendation**
-* VSCode: to connect to the docker container and load up the pre-configured SECDA workspace.
+* VSCode: to connect to the docker container and load up the pre-configured SECDA workspace using "open workspace from file" option in the VSCode File menu.

 **Instructions**
 * First pull the docker image: